Event, May 12-14, 2026 in Savannah, GA

 Author: d33pis0-admin

-BERKELEY, CA – Deep Isolation Nuclear, Inc. (“Deep Isolation” or the “Company”), a leading innovator in nuclear waste disposal technology, today announced the appointment of Renée Hornbaker to its Board of Directors, effective immediately.
+BERKELEY, CA – Deep Isolation Nuclear, Inc. (“Deep Isolation” or the “Company”), a leading innovator in nuclear waste disposal technology, today announced it will report its first quarter 2026 earnings before the market opens on Thursday, May 14th, 2026, and will hold a conference call to discuss its results at 8:30am ET that day.

 About Deep Isolation

-Deep Isolation is the first company to commercialize nuclear waste disposal in deep boreholes.
-It offers a uniquely tailored solution to help countries complete the necessary steps to dispose of their nuclear waste inventories.
-With 87 patents issued to date, Deep Isolation’s technology leverages proven drilling practices to safely isolate waste deep underground in horizontal, vertical, or slanted borehole repositories.
-Deep Isolation’s Universal Canister System (UCS) was developed through a three-year project funded by the U.S. Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E) and is engineered to support integrated management of spent fuel and high-level waste from advanced reactors across storage, transportation and eventual disposal.
+Deep Isolation is the first company to undertake development of technologies for nuclear waste disposal in deep boreholes.
+When commercialized Deep Isolation’s solution will offer a uniquely tailored solution to help countries identify, plan for and complete the necessary steps to dispose of their nuclear waste inventories.
+With 99 patents issued to date, Deep Isolation’s technology is being designed to leverage proven drilling practices to allow safe isolation of waste deep underground in horizontal, vertical, or slanted borehole repositories.
+Deep Isolation’s Universal Canister System was developed through a three-year project funded by the U.S. Department of Energy’s Advanced Research Projects Agency—Energy and is engineered to support integrated management of spent fuel and high-level radioactive waste from legacy and advanced reactors across storage, transportation and eventual disposal.

 For more information, visit: deepisolation.com